What Is OxyContin®?

 Combining OxyContin With Other Drugs

 Opioids are highly addictive substances that can result in death.
 Several factors contributing to fatal overdoses include the amount of pills someone has taken, or a combination of OxyContin and other substance.
-Combining OxyContin with other Opioids like Hydrocodone increases harmful side effects.
-Combining OxyContin with alcohol, even a small amount, increases the chances of the body shutting down completely.
+In particular, combining Opioids with other Central Nervous System (CNS) depressants (such as other Opioids, alcohol or Benzodiazepines) has the potential to lead to respiratory depression, overdose, coma, or death.
 In addition to an increased risk of fatal overdoses, people taking prescription opiates with alcohol can risk loss of coordination and unconsciousness.

 Expectant Mothers and OxyContin Abuse